Silence Therapeutics (NASDAQ:SLN) Shares Gap Up to $18.60

-Silence Therapeutics plc (NASDAQ:SLN – Get Rating) gapped up prior to trading on Wednesday .
+Silence Therapeutics plc (NASDAQ:SLN – Get Rating)’s stock price gapped up prior to trading on Wednesday .
 The stock had previously closed at $18.60, but opened at $19.39.
-Silence Therapeutics shares last traded at $19.46, with a volume of 412 shares.
+Silence Therapeutics shares last traded at $19.46, with a volume of 412 shares changing hands.

-A number of equities analysts recently weighed in on SLN shares.
+SLN has been the subject of several recent research reports.
+Chardan Capital initiated coverage on Silence Therapeutics in a report on Thursday.
+They issued a “buy” rating and a $33.00 price target for the company.
 Zacks Investment Research cut Silence Therapeutics from a “buy” rating to a “hold” rating in a report on Friday, March 25th.
-HC Wainwright reduced their price target on Silence Therapeutics from $100.00 to $95.00 and set a “buy” rating for the company in a report on Tuesday, March 22nd.
-Finally, Chardan Capital initiated coverage on Silence Therapeutics in a report on Thursday.
-They issued a “buy” rating and a $33.00 price target for the company.
+Finally, HC Wainwright cut their price target on Silence Therapeutics from $100.00 to $95.00 and set a “buy” rating for the company in a report on Tuesday, March 22nd.

 Silence Therapeutics Company Profile (NASDAQ:SLN)